Aix-en-Provence in Spring: markets, cafés and slow days in the old town

 Slow Mornings at Cafés and Bookshops

 Aix really is the kind of place where people still take their time over coffee.
 And in spring, it’s warm enough to sit outside, but not so hot that you’re fighting for shade.
 Whether you’re starting your day or taking a break mid-afternoon, there are plenty of spots to sit down, read, write, or just watch what’s going on around you.
+If you’re still figuring out how to structure your time here, it can help to see it laid out properly.
+This Aix-en-Provence guide walks through the city in a way that feels realistic rather than overplanned.

 Book in bar in aix en provence